Does this remind you of any of your employees? Even if they’re not actually asleep, do they sometimes seem to be sleepwalking through their days?

 In just one week, more than 1,500 employees viewed the Facebook page – a level of engagement that surpassed even the most engaging emails.
 Within three months, “likes” rose from fewer than 10 to more than 500 − and continue to grow.

 The HR team at a major high-tech company was determined to liven up its twice-yearly company meetings, which were broadcast from company headquarters in Southern California to its 27,000 employees worldwide.
 One member wanted to organise a “flash mob,” the seemingly spontaneous group performance of songs and dances in public spaces that often wind up on YouTube.

-They knew this would be a stretch, but the HR and communications teams were wise enough to step back and let her run with the idea.
-They knew she was enthusiastic enough to make it happen.
+They knew this would be a stretch, but the HR and communications teams were wise enough to step back and let the person run with the idea.
+They knew they were enthusiastic enough to make it happen.